-Healthy road trip snacks should be a well-balanced mix of protein and good-for-you fats, not those that add extra sugar, sodium and empty calories to your diet.
+Healthy road trip snacks should include a well-balanced mix of protein and good-for-you fats, not those that add extra sugar, sodium and empty calories to your diet.

-A little planning ahead will help you easily avoid the expensive and unhealthy convenience store foods – like soda, candy and chips – that contain sugar and carbohydrates and leave you wanting more.
+Our travel planning tip to prepare healthy snacks will help you avoid the expensive and unhealthy convenience store foods – like soda, candy and chips – that contain sugar and carbohydrates and leave you wanting more.